atoomic/Dist-Zilla-PluginBundle-ATOOMIC/README.md

     is_strict = 1

     ; Generates/updates a .mailmap file
-    [DROLSKY::Contributors]
+    [ATOOMIC::Contributors]
     [Git::Contributors]

     [SurgicalPodWeaver]
-    ; See Pod::Weaver::PluginBundle::DROLSKY in this same distro for more info config_plugin = @DROLSKY
+    ; See Pod::Weaver::PluginBundle::ATOOMIC in this same distro for more info config_plugin = @ATOOMIC

     ; Nasty hack so I can pass config from the dist.ini to the Pod::Weaver ; bundle.
 Currently used so I can set
-    ; "DROLSKY::WeaverConfig.include_donations_pod = 0" in a dist.ini file.
+    ; "ATOOMIC::WeaverConfig.include_donations_pod = 0" in a dist.ini file.
-    [DROLSKY::WeaverConfig]
+    [ATOOMIC::WeaverConfig]

     [ReadmeAnyFromPod / README.md in build]
     type     = markdown